What does IB mean on TikTok?

-If you spend a lot of time on TikTok, you may have seen people using the term ‘IB’ — but what does it mean, and when do you use it?
+If you’re an avid TikTok user, you may have seen people using the term ‘IB’ on the app — but what does it mean, and when do you use it?
 Here’s everything you need to know.

-Short-form video platform TikTok has become one of the most popular social media platforms of the past few years, and is often the source of some of the internet’s most viral trends.
+Short-form video platform TikTok has become one of the most popular social media apps of the past few years, and is often the source of some of the internet’s most viral trends.

-With so many users, the app has developed a whole range of different inside jokes, memes, and references that make frequent appearances in comment sections across the app.
+With so many users, the app has developed a whole range of different inside jokes, memes, and references that make frequent appearances in comment sections.

 This includes a host of slang terms or acronyms, including words like FYP, PFP, ‘mid,’ and more.
 However, if you’re out of the loop, some of these slang words can be confusing.